 Mary Louise Denney Woodwind Scholarship: Mary Louise Denney Mielke, wife of Professor Paul T. Mielke, participated in College musical organizations 1957-1985, as principal flute in the concert band and chamber orchestra and as a member of a baroque quartet.
 Established in recognition of her service to the College, the scholarship is awarded to a flutist who is active in Wabash musical organizations.
 If there is not an enrolled flutist, preference will be given in order to performers of oboe, bassoon, clarinet, or French horn.

 Victor A. DeRose “Legacy of Philanthropy” Scholarship: Established in 1990, this scholarship provides assistance to sophomore, junior, or senior students of good character.
 The goal of the fund is to assist as many qualified students as possible by selecting students who are of good character and stand in the top third of the class.
-Importance is placed on students who are interested in pursuing an M.B.A, majoring in economics or science, fluent in foreign language, and who have demonstrated leadership.
+Importance is placed on students who are interested in pursuing an M.B.A, majoring in economics or science, enrolled in the Wabash-Kelley School Master of Science in Accounting Pipeline Program or the Dual-Degree Program in Engineering, fluent in foreign language, and who have demonstrated leadership in the Wabash community.

 Lee Detchon-Beta Theta Pi Scholarship: Established by the estate of Lee Detchon, Class of 1923, income from this fund is to be given each year to a member of Tau Chapter of Beta Theta Pi Fraternity.

 Paul Logan DeVerter, Sr. Memorial Scholarship for Chemistry: Established by Ruth Hendricks DeVerter in memory of her husband Paul, Class of 1915, it is awarded to an outstanding native Indiana upperclassman who is likely to pursue a career in chemistry or chemical engineering upon graduation.